WaleedYaser/mirai/README.md

 - Clang

 # Build

+If you are using **VS-Code** you can easily build and debug the project as I've included the required setup in `.vscode` folder.

 ## Windows
 - Download and install Clang (if you don't have it): https://releases.llvm.org/download.html.
 - Run `build-all.bat` which will build everything.